bcgov/moh-iam-kong-plugin/README.md

 These features are implemented for demonstration purposes.
 They would need to be extended and modified for a real project.

 * The plugin validates the `aud` claim.
 It returns a 403 if `aud` does not equal `account`.
 * The plugin sets the `X-Intermediary` header.
-The value is configurable, by defaults to `bchealth.api.gov.bc.ca`.
+The value is configurable, it defaults to `bchealth.api.gov.bc.ca`.
+* The plugin ensures that the JWT is present and paresable.

 ## Plugin development